Pratham16112002/logseq/pages/Disjoint Set.md

 - [[DSU_1]]
 - **Union** : this method will perform the union of two nodes.
 	- if this method returns __false__ then
-		- The provided nodes are already
+		- The provided nodes are already connected.
+	- __else__
+		- The nodes will be connected.
+- __find__ : this method will be used to find the parent of a set.
--
+- Two ways to do